nicolasugrinovic/multiphys/README.md

 For evaluation, use the script `metrics/compute_metrics_all.py`.
 This generate the metrics for each specified dataset and each type of metric, (i.e., pose, physics-based, and penetration (sdf)).
+Please note that for running the penetration metric based on SDF, you need to install the sdf library.
+Follow the instructions found [here](https://github.com/nicolasugrinovic/multiphys/blob/main/sdf/README.md).

 To run the evaluation for a given dataset, e.g. CHI3D run the following commands.
 Please make sure to change all the paths in the scripts to point to your own folders:
 ```bash